 This means you don’t have to worry about snakes eating humans, as we’re just too much trouble for them to bother with.
 In reality, snakes eat lots of small-to-medium-sized prey animals, such as:

 - Mice and rats

 - Various other rodents, like rabbits and chipmunks

 - Other snakes, especially babies, and juveniles

 - Various mammal, bird, and reptile species’ eggs

-Amazingly, larger species of snakes like anacondas and pythons will eat larger animals, like monkeys, deer, and capybaras!
+Amazingly, the largest species of snakes, like anacondas and Burmese pythons, will eat larger animals, like monkeys, deer, and capybaras!
 There are a few recorded instances of anacondas attacking animals like jaguars and lions, though this is very rare and usually out of desperation, such as if they’re starving or sick.

 How Do Snakes Hunt Their Prey?

 Snakes are unbelievably fierce predators for having no legs to run with or limbs to grasp with!

 They use a variety of methods and tricks to make hunting prey easier for them, such as injecting deadly venom or slowly constricting their prey until the animals start to suffocate and are rendered unconscious.
 Some snakes will stalk their prey for hours, waiting for the right moment to strike within the blink of an eye.